5 Most Important Themes in the Photography of Sally Mann

 Sally Mann Photography

 One of America’s most renowned photographers, Sally Mann has produced a compelling oeuvre, always remaining close to her Virginia roots.
-The artist herself once explained that living in the South means “being both nourished and wounded by the experience.”
+Born in Lexington, Virginia, the artist herself once explained that living in the South means “being both nourished and wounded by the experience.”

 To identify a person as a Southerner is always to suggest not only that her history is inescapable and profoundly formative, but that it is also imperishably present.
 Southerners live at the nexus between myth and reality where that peculiar amalgam of sorrow, humility, honor, loyalty, graciousness and renegade defiance plays out against a backdrop of profligate physical beauty.